aroberge/avantpy/psf/idea.md

 Based on the experiments I have done, both approaches could be used at the same time, without causing any problems.
-My preferred approach would be to require the use of a different file extension.
+My preferred approach would be to require the use of a different file extension; one of the reasons is that this would make it easier to configure standard programming editors to recognize automatically which dialect is used.

 ## Why go beyond a translation of keywords